Built-ins

 test want:any got:any [msg:string [argsany...]]

-function takes either a single boolean argument
+The test function takes either a single boolean argument

-and ensures it is true
+cond and ensures it is true, or two arguments

-, in that order, and ensures they are the same.
+want and got, in that order, and ensures they are the same.

-In the case of the single argument, the argument must be of type bool
+In the case of the single argument, the argument must be of type bool.

-terminates the program execution and prints
+cond is false, test terminates the program execution and prints

 the failed test.